MicrosoftDocs/OfficeDocs-O365SecComp-pr.es-ES/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - numero de cartao

-- Nº cartão
+- n º do cartão
 - nº do cartao

 - nº. do cartão

-- No hay cartão
+- no cartão
-- No hay cartao
+- no hacer carta
 - no. do cartão

 -